← Back to projects

 I decomposed the problem into two core modeling components:

-• Represent the warehouse (or packing surface) as an Nside × Nside grid.
+• Represent the warehouse as an Nside × Nside grid

-• Model a packing scenario with three categories (e.g., three types of produce) and n items of each category.
+• Model scenarios with three produce categories and n items of each type

-• Encode each possible packing configuration as a vector of labels of length 3n.
+• Encode packing configurations as label vectors of length 3n

 Key Features

-• Efficient use of sparse matrices for large grid-based interaction networks.
+• Efficient sparse matrix implementation for large grid networks

-• Clear separation between spatial modeling (layout) and combinatorial modeling (category assignments).
+• Clear separation between spatial modeling and combinatorial assignments

 Technical Details